Discretization Error Analysis of a High Order Unfitted Space-Time Method for moving domain problems: The discrete method

 \subsection{Realization of methods}

-As we have shown at the beginning of the previous subsection solving the discrete problem on $W_h$ with the mass conserving bilinear form $B_{mc}(\cdot,\cdot)$ actually yields \eqref{eq:choice:totalh} for the mean concentration. \eqref{discreteproblem_mc} can hence be analyzed using the splitting without the need to explicitly realize the splitting in an implementation.
+As we have shown at the beginning of the previous subsection solving the discrete problem on $W_h$ with the mass conserving bilinear form $B_{mc}(\cdot,\cdot)$ actually yields \eqref{eq:choice:totalh} for the mean value. \eqref{discreteproblem_mc} can hence be analyzed using the splitting without the need to explicitly realize the splitting in an implementation.
 Note however that the solution will be different from \eqref{discreteproblem_pre:3} as $B_h\neq B_{mc}$.
 In the analysis below, we will treat the mass conserving discretization as a variant for which we conclude a priori error bounds, cf. \cref{aprioribound2} below.

 The main method for the analysis however shall be \eqref{discreteproblem_pre:3} with \eqref{eq:choice:totalh}.
-To realize it in practice, we don't explicitely want to work with $\tilde W_h$ in an implementation and hence one will usually work with $W_h$ in practice.
+To realize it in practice, we do not explicitly want to work with $\tilde W_h$ in an implementation and hence one will usually work with $W_h$ in practice.
 In the remainder of this section let us briefly discuss how to implement the method and relate this to a consistent penalty approach as it has been considered in \cite{PhD_Heimann_2025}.

 Let $\totalh{w}_h^n = \totalh{u}_h(t_n)$ be given as in \eqref{eq:choice:totalh} and $\totalh{w}_h \in \totalh{W}_h$ be the corresponding piecewise linear function.
 Denote by $(w_h,\lambda) \in W_h \times \mathbb{R}^N$ the solution to